State Minimum Wage Increase - Effective January 1, 2020.

 Service providers reimbursed under the Alternative Residential Model (ARM) rates (residential providers’, service code 905, 910, 915 & 920), the new ARM rates can be found at http://www.dds.ca.gov/Rates/docs/CCF_Rate_January2020.pdf.
 Providers’ with ARM rates do not need to submit rate adjustment requests.

 Negotiated Rate Vendors

-For service providers with negotiated rates, SG/PRC is requesting that you complete the Minimum Wage Cost Reporting Worksheet.
-To access worksheet, please click here.
-Providers’ with negotiated rates, who employ 26 or more employees, may request a rate adjustment if any employees/staff are paid less than $12.00 per hour.
-Providers’ with negotiated rates, who employ 25 or less employees, may request a rate adjustment if any employees/staff are paid less than $11.00 per hour.
+For service providers with negotiated rates, SG/PRC is requesting that you complete the Minimum Wage Cost Reporting Worksheet, To access worksheet, please click here.
+Providers’ with negotiated rates, who employ 26 or more employees, may request a rate adjustment if any employees/staff were paid less than $13.00 per hour in 2019.
+Providers’ with negotiated rates, who employ 25 or less employees, may request a rate adjustment if any employees/staff were paid less than $12.00 per hour in 2019.

-Service providers with negotiated rates must complete and submit the SG/PRC worksheet to SG/PRC by March 1, 2019.
-The wage information provided must be for the period of July through September 2018, or an applicable period of up to three (3) months from January through December 2018.
+Service providers with negotiated rates must complete and submit the SG/PRC worksheet to SG/PRC by March 1, 2020.
+The wage information provided must be for a period of 3 consecutive months from January through December 2019.
 Please be prepared to submit supporting documentation with the completed Excel worksheet including payroll records, worker’s compensation insurance rate letter, DE-2088 form, and other data.

-If you have any questions or need further information, please contact the SG/PRC Community Services Department at email@example.com or (909) 620-7722.
+If you have any questions or need further information please contact the SG/PRC Community Services Department at email@example.com or (909) 622-7722.